suchandler96/gem5-NVDLA/README.md

 # Installation
 ## Step 0: Install dependencies
-Verilator v3.912, clang v3.4 (install from pre-built binary), clang v6.0.0 (through apt-get), aarch64-linux-gnu-gcc-7 (and g++) (apt-get), SystemC 2.3.0, perl (v5.10 required on NVDLA website, but v5.26.1 was tested ok, with IO-Tee, yaml packages installed), jdk 1.7 (tested with jdk 1.7.0_80) and other dependencies that this repo refers the user to other websites.
+Verilator v3.912, clang v3.4 (install from pre-built binary), clang v6.0.0 (through apt-get), aarch64-linux-gnu-gcc-7 (and g++) (apt-get), SystemC 2.3.0, perl (v5.10 required on NVDLA website, but v5.26.1 was tested ok, with IO-Tee, yaml packages installed (`apt install libio-tee-perl libyaml-perl`)), jdk 1.7 (tested with jdk 1.7.0_80) and other dependencies that this repo refers the user to other websites.
 The following installation process is verified on Ubuntu 18.04.6.

 ## Step 1: Clone gem5-NVDLA repo
 ```